Welcome to Year Two

 Towards the end of Key Stage 1, Year 2 children take the Key Stage 1 SATs (Statutory Attainment Tests).
 The SATs tasks and tests are designed to support and confirm the on-going assessments that teachers are making about children’s progress.
 These teacher assessments reflect children’s everyday achievements.
-Your child will receive a National Curriculum level (of progress) for Reading, Writing, Speaking & Listening, Numeracy and Science.
+Your child will receive a National Curriculum level (of progress) for Reading, Writing & Maths and Science.

 If you have any questions, concerns or worries please come and speak to us!

 – Year 2 Team

 In Year 2, children be encouraged to read, read and read some more!
 As well as reading in school, children should read at home at least four times a week.
 When children read at home, an adult needs to write in their Reading Record Book.
 Each day that children read at home, they will earn 2 DoJo points.
 Children can also earn DoJo points by working hard, presenting their work neatly, completing homework to a high standard and treating everyone they meet with respect.

 Pupils will be tested on their reading comprehension.
 The children will have a booklet containing a story and some information writing, which they will read and then answer questions about.
 Some children will read individually to their teacher from a list of approved books.
 They will share the reading with the teacher for some of the book, then read part of it without any help and answer some questions to show that they understand the story.
 The teacher will judge which test is the best one for your child and it will depend upon the level at which they are working at the time of the tests.